emre1101/google-play-crawler/README.md

 # google-play-crawler
-Another Google Play Store crawler using MongoDb,Java
+Another Google Play Store crawler in Java with MongoDB